 Is it comfortable?

 An uncomfortable harness might also encourage you to take it off or not adjust it properly.
 This can be dangerous.
 Don’t underestimate the importance of comfort when choosing a harness.
-The best harness is the kind you forget you’re even wearing.
+The best hunting safety harness is the one you forget you’re even wearing.

 How heavy is it?